For more pop culture-influenced paintings like the one above, visit Philipo’s Habari Art Collection on Etsy!

 Other artists have taken the practice of ad-libs as backing melodies/rhyme schemes to new heights since Chief Keef.
 Since breaking onto the scene with YRN, the Migos’ ad-lib game has grown to become as essential as rapping to their music.
 You can pick any of their projects from 2014 onward and see the increased importance of filling in space with complementary ad-lib flows and melodies.

-The examples are too numerous to count, so I randomly chose ‘Pop Shit’ off of the new compilation project from Quality Control, the label of Migos and Lil Yachty.
-I had the video start in the middle of Quavo’s verse, as his use of ad-libs tends to be the most creative and lively in the group.
+The examples are too numerous to count, so I randomly chose “Pop Shit” off of Control The Streets Vol. 1, the new compilation project from Quality Control.
+I had the video start in the middle of Quavo’s verse as his use of ad-libs tends to be the most creative and lively in the group.

 FN make a nigga move (moove, moove)